Equifax CEO: All Companies Get Breached - Slashdot

 Stopping the criminals won't work - as long as there is anything of value, there will be intent and crime to get it.

-The value
+The value itself must change.

 So, not Equifax's fault ?
 (Score:2)